Does Insurance Cover IVF: What you Need to Know

 Many of the laws mandating IVF coverage are written in a way that excludes a large percentage of people from coverage.

-For instance, some laws exclude plans offered by employers with less than 100 employees; according to the United States Small Business Administration, this alone leaves out approximately half the workforce.
+For example, most laws exclude plans offered by employers with fewer than 100 employees; according to the United States Small Business Administration, this alone leaves out approximately half the workforce.

 Arkansas

-• The individual or couple must have at least a 2-year history of infertility, or the infertility must be caused by a diagnosis of: endometriosis, blocked or surgically removed fallopian tubes (not from an elective tubal ligation), DES exposure, abnormal male factors contributing to the infertility.
+- The individual or couple must have at least a 2-year history of infertility, or the infertility must be caused by a diagnosis of endometriosis, blocked or surgically removed fallopian tubes (not from an elective tubal ligation), DES exposure, or abnormal male factors.

-• The woman’s eggs must be fertilized by their spouse’s sperm.
+- The woman’s eggs must be fertilized by the sperm of their spouse.

-• One must have been unable to obtain a successful pregnancy through less costly treatments.
-This means that the majority of that $15,000 will likely be used before IVF on less expensive, but far less effective treatments, like IUI
+- The patient must have tried and failed to get pregnant through less expensive treatments.
+This means that the majority of that $15,000 will likely be used before IVF on less costly, but far less effective treatments, like IUI.

 California